bbishdotdev/bsquared/WORKFLOW.md

 # Development Workflow

-This document outlines the complete development workflow for the Bsquared project, including how to work with cycles, tasks, branches, and pull requests.
+This document outlines the complete development workflow for this project, including how to work with cycles, tasks, branches, and pull requests.

 ## Table of Contents